Reviewed by: HU Medical Review Board | Last reviewed: March 2023 | Last updated: April 2023

-Who shouldn’t take Zelnorm
+Who should not take Zelnorm

 Zelnorm may cause serious side effects including major cardiovascular events, inflammation or injury of the intestines, profuse diarrhea, and suicidal thoughts or behaviors.
-For this reason, individuals who have one or more of the following conditions should not take Zelnorm:
+For this reason, people who have one or more of the following conditions should not take Zelnorm:

-History of a cardiovascular event, including a stroke, heart attack, transient ischemic attack, or angina (chest pain)
+- History of a cardiovascular event, including a stroke, heart attack, transient ischemic attack, or angina (chest pain)

-Ischemic colitis (a lack of blood flow to the intestines) or a history of other inflammatory conditions within the intestines
+- Ischemic colitis (a lack of blood flow to the intestines) or a history of other inflammatory conditions within the intestines

-End-stage kidney disease or severe kidney problems
+- End-stage kidney disease or severe kidney problems

-Moderate or severe liver problems
+- Moderate or severe liver problems

-Dysfunction of any intestinal valves or a past intestinal blockage (bowel obstruction)
+- Dysfunction of any intestinal valves or a past intestinal blockage (bowel obstruction)

-Past surgeries or other conditions that may have led to significant scar tissue in the abdomen
+- Past surgeries or other conditions that may have led to significant scar tissue in the abdomen

-Zelnorm’s effects on an unborn baby are unknown, and therefore, Zelnorm may not be appropriate for use in pregnant women.
+Zelnorm’s effects on an unborn baby are unknown, so Zelnorm may not be appropriate for use in pregnant women.
 Additionally, it is not known if Zelnorm can pass into breastmilk, and should not be used when breastfeeding.
 Talk to your doctor or healthcare provider if you are currently pregnant, planning to become pregnant, or breastfeeding before or while taking Zelnorm.

-Possible side effects when taking Zelnorm
+Possible side effects of Zelnorm

-Individuals who experience severe diarrhea or changes in the mood or behavior should contact their doctor or healthcare provider immediately.1
+People who experience severe diarrhea or changes in the mood or behavior should contact their doctor or healthcare provider immediately.1

 Additional treatment options for IBS